“This post may contain affiliate links. Please read my disclosure for more info.

 Chances are, the same cheap material is in each of your bathrooms.
 Tiling can be tackled by someone with average DIY experience.
 Just make sure that when you tear up the old linoleum that you fix any squeaks in the floor before tiling.

-You’ll probably want to rent a tile cutter from your local rental center.
+For tiling, you’ll want to rent a tile cutter from your local rental center.
 You can buy a hand cutter but the electric power cutter is faster and more accurate.
-You’ll be surprised at the effect that upgraded flooring can give a room.

 Upgrade Your Foundation Plantings